Dharanitrainee/16bit-ALU/README.md

 <ul>
   <li><code>main_code.ino</code>: The primary Arduino code for the ESP32, managing the control signals, encoder input, OLED output, and ALU operations.</li>
-  <li><code>images</code>: Contains bitmaps for icons representing each operation.</li>
+  <li><code>images/</code>: Contains bitmaps for icons representing each operation.</li>
   <li><code>README.md</code>: Project documentation.</li>
 </ul>

 <h2>How It Works</h2>

 <ol>
-  <li><strong>Control Unit</strong>: ESP32 generates control signals based on user input from the rotary encoder.
+  <li><strong>Control Unit</strong>: The ESP32 microcontroller generates control signals based on user input from the rotary encoder.
 The OLED screen displays the current operation, input values, and results.</li>
   <li><strong>ALU Operations</strong>: The ALU performs selected operations on 16-bit data, interfaced via shift registers.</li>
   <li><strong>Result Display</strong>: The result of the operation is shown on the OLED display.</li>
 </ol>